hongzhonglu/vivarium/doc/guides/compartments.rst

 ==============================

-You can create compartments directly using either the :py:class:`Compartment` constructor or by using a framework function.
+You can create compartments directly using either the :py:class:`vivarium.compartment.process.Compartment` constructor or by using a framework function.
 Both are beyond the scope of this documentation.

 ------------------------
 Compartment Interactions